Decoding the Surgical Scene: A Scoping Review of Scene Graphs in Surgery: Results: Answering the Research Questions

 Finally, by synthesizing the findings related to applications (RQ1) and methods (RQ2), we can identify the primary benefits and challenges (RQ3) and set the stage for future research directions (RQ4).

-The clear benefit of SGs is their ability to provide an explicit, relational structure that powers higher-level reasoning, as seen in safety and workflow applications.
+The core benefit of SGs lies in their ability to provide an explicit, relational structure that powers higher-level reasoning.
+The reviewed literature offers robust quantitative evidence that explicit relational modeling consistently outperforms unstructured baselines.
+To illustrate this impact, Table~\ref{tab:performance_gains} highlights representative performance gains across three evolutionary stages of surgical AI applications.

+To contextualize the impact of these methods, we summarize the mechanistic advantages driving these advancements across the field's evolutionary trajectory:

+\paragraph{Atomic Understanding (Triplet Recognition)} In highly structured tasks, explicitly modeling dependencies overcomes the limitations of isolated object detectors, which struggle with occlusions and instrument-tissue overlaps.
+By enforcing relational priors, the graph-based \textit{Rendezvous} model achieved a +9.9\% absolute increase in mean Average Precision (mAP) over an unstructured baseline \citep{Nwoye.2022}.
+Recent multimodal graph networks have extended these gains to +10.14\% mAP by leveraging cross-modal associations \citep{Shen.2025}.

+\paragraph{Contextual Reasoning (Workflow \& Safety)} Frame-by-frame classifiers inherently lack the temporal and spatial awareness required for complex procedural reasoning.
+Incorporating dynamic SGs provides this missing context.
+For example, explicitly adding temporal edges to transition from a static to a dynamic scene graph improved surgical workflow recognition by an absolute +14.66\% in Macro F1 \citep{Holm.2023}.
+Similarly, explicitly grounding safety criteria through concept graph networks improved Critical View of Safety (CVS) assessment by +9.4\% in average accuracy over temporal shift modules (TSM) \citep{Ban.2024}, as the graph structure actively prevents the network from predicting safety if prerequisite anatomical relationships are missing.

+\paragraph{Next-Generation Systems (Foundation Models \& Generative AI)} In the realm of complex reasoning, SGs act as essential neuro-symbolic anchors.
+The \textit{MM2SG} model---the first multimodal large language model for scene graph generation---outperformed the \textit{ORacle} baseline by an absolute +6.2\% in Macro F1 \citep{Ozsoy.2025c}, demonstrating that integrating modalities like audio and robotic logs into the graph yields a more holistic understanding of the scene.
+Furthermore, in novel video synthesis tasks, conditioning diffusion models on action graphs considerably reduces frame hallucinations, demonstrating an absolute reduction of 2090 points in Fréchet Video Distance (FVD) compared to standard baselines \citep{Yeganeh.2025}.

+\paragraph{A Caveat on Aggregate Metrics} While these consistent performance gains validate the hypothesis that imposing graph structure is crucial for decoding surgical complexity, it is important to view these improvements critically.
+As we will argue in Section \ref{sec:limitations}, aggregate metrics such as mAP and F1-score provide foundational utility but can obscure safety-critical edge cases, underscoring the need for more clinically aligned evaluation frameworks.
+Furthermore, this success is currently confined to narrow methodological pockets.
+The ``data divide'' identified in Section \ref{sec:methodological_and_data_trends} reveals that while algorithms are maturing, their application is restricted by distinct research ``coldspots'':